(908) 868-7171

 Research, Facts, and Statistics on Bullying

-UGYE offers programs and services based on the most current research available.
+Utterly Global Youth Empowerment offers programs and services based on current research.
 Contact us for more information.

 Facts about School Violence and Bullying

-• In spring 2016, physical conflicts among students and student bullying were two of the most commonly reported problems in schools.
+• In spring 2016, physical conflicts among students and student bullying were two of the most commonly reported school problems.

 • Based on school administrator reports, 24% of students attended schools where student bullying occurred at least once a month.